leopoldgerber/portfolio-EN/README.md

 <code>[Dashboard](1%20-%20Marketing%20Web%20Scraping/Marketing%20Web%20Scraping%20Power%20BI%20Demo.pbix)</code>

 ### - Description -
-Parser script that collects data from Semrush platform without using API (banned at no additional cost).
-Prescribed script running chrome driver, authorization on the site and parsing all necessary reports (total number of single reports ~ 22 000), internal loops for entered months, fixing domains and month with empty reports, data processing and feature engineering (countries, companies and dates), collecting all reports by category (total number of collected reports - 5).
-Creation of dashboard for visualization of received data.
+A parser script that collects data from the Semrush platform without using an API (is an optional service).
+The script runs on the chrome driver, logs into the platform and parses all the necessary reports.
+There are 28 reports per domain, including semiannual historical data (separated by months), all the information about the traffic: bounce, splits by devices, traffic source, unique users, conversion percentage, staying duration, search engine hits, backlinks etc.  The total number of reports is ~ 22 400, the output number of reports is 6.
+The script processes the empty reports, assigns the necessary attributes and generates new ones (missing indicators).
+The prepared reports are uploaded to the prepared dashboard to visualize all the data.

 ### - Results -
 Automated collection of reports.
 Visualized data - Dashboards.
 Thanks to parsing of historical data we managed to save on platform fees (monthly expenses for plan + tax and Traffic Analytics API + tax).